AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 ![](./SetUpCloud9/SetUp4.png)

-It is possible for you to have multiple classes using AWS, but if you are following this guide, you probably only have one.
+It is possible for you to have multiple classes using AWS.
 On the row with "Introduction to Programming" click the big blue "Go to Classroom" button.

 ![](./SetUpCloud9/SetUp5.png)